emmahewson/mp1_batala_bangor/README.md

 </details>

 * The footer appears on all pages
-    * The only exception is on certain small landscape screen sizes due to a bug fix.
+    * The only exception is on certain small landscape screen sizes on the 404 and thankyou pages due to a bug fix.
 [Read more here](#thankyou404-page-responsiveness)
 * The footer has a unique design of a partial circle and an outer stroke.
 This is a bespoke design that I created for the brand and is repeated in the button design.
 * The footer contains links to social media pages, all of which open in a separate tab.
-* The social links change to the site red colour when the user hovers over them.
+* The social links change to the soft red colour used across the site when the user hovers over them.
 The animation on these has an ease-in-out to make the colour transition smoothly.
 * The footer is designed to work on any screen size down to the smallest mobile screens.